WordPress Plugin

 | Editor | Gutenberg, Classic Editor |

-| SEO | Preview content is indexable by search engines.
-Full content is behind an API call. |
+| SEO | Preview content is indexable; full content is behind REST |

 Testing with Sandbox